shang-chuanshun0437/hello-indexeddb/README.md

 Only the first item will be returned even there are several std_name=GoFei in your database.

+Return an array, which contains objects with key equals value.

 ### all()

 Get all records from your objectStore.